Wilmer Angier Jennings: Jewelry design and later work

 In addition to establishing himself as a printmaker, Jennings supported his family by working as a jewelry designer.
 From 1943 until his death in 1990, Jennings developed a series of new techniques that benefited the company for which he worked, the Imperial Pearl Company.
 As a head jewelry designer and chief model maker, Jennings was able to reduce the thickness of castings by casting with rubber molds.

 And while studying at the University of Rhode Island he was able to teach himself how to cast precious metals using a lost-wax method.
 He also developed a method to color glass beads using alabaster and crushed colored glass which created a new jade color.
 His adoption of centrifugal casting as opposed to injection-molded pieces also reduced costs.

 After injuring his right hand in 1957, Jennings began to train himself to draw and paint left-handed, which he continued to do up until the time of his death.
 The subjects of his later work included landscape and social realist scenes of his community.

 Death and legacy

 He died on June 25, 1990, in Providence, Rhode Island.

 Jennings has a daughter named Corrine Jennings, who is a founding director of Kenkeleba House, Inc. in New York City, which is a nonprofit dedicated to showcasing the work of underrepresented African artists.
 Kenkeleba House was founded in 1974 by Joe Overstreet and Samuel C. Floyd in addition to Corrine Jennings.
 Its name, Kenkeleba, is derived from the healing properties of the Seh-Haw plant grown in West Africa.

+And, he had a son, Wilmar Angier Jennings (July 10, 1938- February 16, 2025).
+He attended schools in Providence Rhode Island including the Henry Barnard School, Classical High School and Brown University.
+He later earned a master’s degree from the University of Portland and a PhD from Rutgers University in Experimental Psychology.
+After teaching at Howard University in Washington, DC for seven years, he resigned to fulfill a childhood dream of becoming an Architect.
+He then moved to the Southwest where he received both bachelor’s and master’s degrees in architecture from the University of New Mexico.
+After graduation he was hired by the U. S. Army Corps of Engineers to do permafrost engineering in Alaska where he remained until he retired and returned to Providence.
+He was a devoted community member volunteering his time to providing food to the greater Providence community through All Saints' Memorial Church.